prithvi2226/WEBSTACK-COURSE/README.md

 npm run dev
 ```

-This project exposes a package.json script for accessing prisma via `yarn db:<command>`.
-You should always try to use this script when interacting with prisma locally.
+This project exposes a package.json script for accessing prisma via `npm db:<command>`.
+You should always try to use this script when interacting with CourseBuilder locally.

 ## 🛸 How to Deploy the Project